rh24/rh24.github.io/_posts/2018-04-07-spend-it-here_rails_app.markdown

 ### Conclusion:

-I'm really excited to continue working on this app!
+I'm really excited to continue working on this app.
 I still have to work out the kinks for Google OAuth2, which I plan on working out tomorrow.
 All in all, I can see this app developing into a fun little passion project.
 I recently discovered Heroku, so maybe I'll go ahead an deploy it after I learn how to apply a more presentable front-end.
 Hehe.

 [Here's the link to the repo!](https://github.com/rh24/spend-it-here-rails-app)